MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 | `%Music%` | `%UserProfile%\My Documents\My Music` | `%UserProfile%\Music` |
 | `%Video%` | `%UserProfile%\My Documents\My Videos` | `%UserProfile%\Videos` |

-`%ProgramFiles%` covers both the native Program Files directory and `Program Files (x86)` on 64-bit systems, and the equivalent applies to `HKLM\Software` registry paths via `WOW6432Node`.
+On 64-bit systems, `%ProgramFiles%` covers both the native Program Files directory and `Program Files (x86)`. `HKLM\Software` registry paths get the same treatment through `WOW6432Node`.

 **Malformed variables:** a path whose environment variable is malformed (e.g. a value ending at the closing `%` with no path after it) prints an error and pauses: